JAYASREE24032006/SocketStudy/README.md

-# Ex.No:1a  			Study of Socket Programming
+# Ex.No:1a  			STUDY OF SOCKET PEOGRAMMING

 ## Aim:
-To perform a study on Socket Programming
+To perform a study on Socket Programming.
 ## Introduction:

  	Socket programming is a crucial aspect of network communication, allowing for data exchange between computers over a network.
 It forms the backbone of various networked applications, enabling communication between clients and servers.
 This study explores the fundamental concepts of socket programming, its use cases, and provides a practical example to demonstrate its implementation.